MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 An asset move plan is a set of elementary asset move instructions.
 We need to eliminate redundant value flows from asset move plans to save the cost of executing the plan.
 <br>

-A regular asset move plan as a plan that has no redundant value flows. **For any asset move plan, there exists a unique regular equivalent of the original plan.**
+A regular asset move plan as a plan that has no redundant value flows. **For any asset move plan, there exists a regular equivalent of the original plan.
+It should be unique.**

 Below comes two example of asset move plan: an irregular plan and its regular equivalet: